 You can also get things besides vegetables started indoors in January too.
 You can start geraniums and coleus indoors this month and they’ll be ready for planting in the spring!

 What to Plant in January – Outdoors

 If you live in zones 7 & 8 there are even a few things that you can get started outdoors in January.
 Here’s what to plant in January outdoors in zones 7 & 8:

 Strawberries (bare root)

-Planting bare root strawberries is a great way to save money and if you live in zone 8, you can get started in January!
+Planting bare-root strawberries is a great way to save money and if you live in zone 8, you can start in January!
 Planting strawberries bare root is a very simple process.
 You can learn more here!

 Asparagus (Zone 8)

 If you live in zone 8 you can start asparagus in January!
-Once your soil dries out you can plant asparagus crowns, but remember that this long growing perennial plant takes 2 or 3 years to get established.
+When the soil dries out you can plant asparagus crowns.
+This long-growing perennial plant takes 2 or 3 years to establish.
 Learn more about growing Asparagus from my friends over at Food Storage Moms.